DEALING with P-As: Emotions (Part 3)

 🔪 🔫 Physical murder means: “I do not like you.
 Therefore, I am going to make sure you do not exist – by killing you.”

-💘☁︎ Silent treatment means: “I do not like you.
+💘☁︎ Silent Treatment means: “I do not like you.
 Therefore, I am going to treat you as though you do not exist – by not speaking to you.”

-The tactic produces a great deal of fear in the adults who are vulnerable to it – because of a desperate need to please – and especially for children when repeatedly ignored by a parent.
+The tactic produces a great deal of fear in adults with a desperate need to stay connected – being vulnerable to being cut off – from having been repeatedly ignored by a parent.
+(See: Qs to ask oneself, in upcoming post)

 SITE: The Real Reason Why The Narcissist Punishes You”